NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/No Hands, No Problem.md

 **Prerequisites** tsukumogami poppet heritage
 * * *
 After a lifetime of using temporary, ghostly limbs to manipulate objects, you hardly need real hands.
 You can extend your limbs to perform simple Interact actions at a range 5 feet beyond your normal range, after which your limbs contract back to their normal length.
-You can also cast the [[Spells/Telekinetic Hand|Telekinetic Hand]] cantrip as an arcane or occult innate spell at will, which always takes the ghostlike form of _telekinetic hand_ and is tethered to your body via a snaking, illusory arm.
+You can also cast the [[Telekinetic Hand|Telekinetic Hand]] cantrip as an arcane or occult innate spell at will, which always takes the ghostlike form of _telekinetic hand_ and is tethered to your body via a snaking, illusory arm.
 A cantrip is heightened to a spell rank equal to half your level rounded up.

 *Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*